Urban Early Childhood Education (Birth-Grade 3 Licensure) BS

 Acceptance to the Program

-To be eligible for acceptance to the Urban Early Childhood Education Licensure major (Birth-Grade 3), students must submit a School of Urban Education Undergraduate Program Declaration Form and apply for admission to the Urban Teacher Program.
+To be eligible for acceptance to the Urban Early Childhood Education major and birth- grade 3 licensure program , students must submit a School of Urban Education Undergraduate Program Declaration Form and apply for admission to the Urban Teacher Program.
 To be admitted in the Urban Teacher Program, students need to meet the requirements and criteria stated in the Guide to Admission in the Urban Teacher Program.

-All 300-400 level EDU courses require admission to the School of Urban Education or department approval in order to enroll and are expected to be completed as listed below by CORE sequence.
+All 300-400 level EDU courses require admission to the Urban Teacher Program or department approval in order to enroll and are expected to be completed as listed below by CORE sequence.

-- EDU 321 Urban Infant-Toddler Curriculum & Practicum
+- EDU 321 Urban Infant-Toddler Curriculum and Practicum

-- EDU 331 Physical Development, Health, Nutrition, and Effects of Drugs in ECE and Elementary Ed
+- EDU 331 Physical Development, Health, Nutrition, Effects of Drugs in Birth-Grade 6

-- EDU 341 The Child and the Family in an Urban Setting
+- EDU 341 The Child and Family in an Urban Setting

-- EDU 361 The Arts in ECE and Elementary Education
+- EDU 361 The Arts in Early Childhood and Elementary Education

 - EDU 383 Information Technology in K-12 Education